vincent-heng/TimeWars/README.md

 * Random Events
 * A lot of fixes
 * Overstep maximum amount of players fix
-* Full cleaning of the code
+* Full clean of the code